raygun101/MarkupKit/README.md

 Views whose `hidden` property is set to `true` are ignored when performing layout.
 Layout views listen for changes to this property on their arranged subviews and automatically relayout as needed.

 Layout views do not consume touch events.
 Touches that occur within a layout view but do not intersect with a subview are ignored, allowing the event to pass through the view.
-This allows layout views to be "stacked", and is discussed in more detail later.
+This allows layout views to be "stacked", which is discussed in more detail later.

 `LMLayoutView` overrides `appendMarkupElementView:` to call `addArrangedSubview:` so that layout views can be easily constructed in markup.
 Additionally, layout views can be nested to create complex layouts that automatically adjust to orientation or screen size changes.